Brandon McManus: Denver Broncos

 Going into the 2015 season, the Broncos brought both Barth and McManus to training camp.
 McManus won the job, proving more consistent than he had been in 2014, and the Broncos cut Barth.
 On September 13, 2015, he became the third kicker in NFL history to make multiple field goals of 56 or more yards in the same game, joining Sebastian Janikowski and Greg Zuerlein, who both achieved the feat in the 2012 season.
-On October 18, McManus made the game winning overtime field goal to propel the Broncos to a 26–23 overtime win over the Cleveland Browns.
+On October 18, McManus made the game winning overtime field goal to propel the Broncos to a 26–23 overtime victory over the Cleveland Browns.
 He was named AFC Special Teams Player of the Month for October.
-He finished the 2015 season converting 35 of 36 extra point attempts and 30 of 35 field goal attempts.
+McManus finished the 2015 season converting 35 of 36 extra point attempts and 30 of 35 field goal attempts.
 In the Divisional Round of the playoffs, McManus tied an NFL-postseason record by making five field goals in a 23–16 victory over the Pittsburgh Steelers at Sports Authority Field at Mile High.
 After defeating the New England Patriots in the AFC Championship, McManus and the Broncos advanced to the Super Bowl.
 In Super Bowl 50, he played a crucial role by making three field goals on three attempts and an extra point in the 24–10 victory over the Carolina Panthers.
-His ten post-season field goals that year was also a Broncos franchise record.
+His 10 post-season field goals that year was also a Broncos franchise record.

 In the 2016 season, McManus converted 32 of 33 extra point attempts and 29 of 34 field goal attempts.

 On March 7, 2017, the Broncos placed a second round restricted free agent tender on McManus.
-On September 11, 2017, McManus signed a three-year contract extension with the Broncos.
+On September 11, McManus signed a three-year contract extension with the Broncos.
 In the 2017 season, McManus converted all 27 extra point attempts and 24 of 32 field goal attempts.

 In the 2018 season, McManus converted all 35 extra point attempts and 20 of 25 field goal attempts.

 In the 2019 season, McManus converted 25 of 26 extra point attempts and 29 of 34 field goal attempts.

 On September 11, 2020, McManus signed a four-year, $17.2 million contract extension with the Broncos through the 2024 season.
-In Week 4 against the New York Jets, McManus hit a 53-yard field goal that stood as the game-winner in the 37–28 win, earning AFC Special Teams Player of the Week.
-In Week 6 against the Patriots, McManus scored all 18 of his team's points, converting 6 field goals during the 18–12 win.
+During Week 4 against the New York Jets, McManus hit a 53-yard field goal that stood as the game-winner in the 37–28 victory, earning AFC Special Teams Player of the Week.
+Two weeks later against the Patriots, McManus scored all 18 of his team's points, converting six field goals in the 18–12 victory.
 McManus was named the AFC Special Teams of the Week for his performance in Week 6.
-He was placed on the reserve/COVID-19 list by the team on December 14, 2020, and re-activated on December 23.
-In the 2020 NFL season, McManus converted 24 of 27 extra point attempts and 28 of 34 field goal attempts.
+He was placed on the reserve/COVID-19 list by the team on December 14, and was re-activated nine days later.
+In the 2020 season, McManus converted 24 of 27 extra point attempts and 28 of 34 field goal attempts.